ansible/ansible/docs/docsite/rst/windows_usage.rst

 ..
 Note:: It is recommended to only quote strings when it is absolutely
     necessary or required by YAML and if quotes are required, use single quotes

-The YAML specification considers the following escape sequences_:
+The YAML specification considers the following `escape sequences <http://www.yaml.org/spec/current.html#id2517668>`_:

 * ``\0``, ``\``, ``"``, ``\a``, ``\b``, ``\e``, ``\f``, ``\n``, ``\r``, ``\t``
   and ``\v`` -- Single character escape